vanbrandaos/dotfiles-windows/README.md

 # Setup Windows

-Those are my personal settings for my Windows' environments.
-Here I have a bit of PowerShell files for Windows, including common application installation through Chocolatey, and developer-minded Windows configuration defaults.
+Those are my personal settings for Windows' environments.
+Here I have a bit of PowerShell files, including common application installation through Chocolatey, and developer-minded Windows configuration defaults.

+Usually as Linux host (with WSL), on Windows I just keep initial configs, that includes Git, Bash, Java e some IDE's.

 # Desired Features: